lukehefson/surfing/UK/Shoreham & surrounding/README.md

 ## Soldiers
 - Harbour wall break
 - Wind: Ususally protected from the wall – even in 50mph winds!
+- Tide: Generally, the lower the tide the better.
+Low spring tides even better.
+Even when it's big, getting near mid (2.5) will be too high
 - Shelter from the harbour means it only works in big storm conditions. "+4ft" on Magic Seaweed
 - South-westerly wind is best, west is ok, southerly through to east is unsurfable
 - Weird wave.
 Long, but often just straight down the wall towards the beach. _Sometimes_ it can wall up with decent section further into the harbour